gerasimosmichalitsianos/pansharpen_python/README.md

 ###### Sample Outputs

-        The below sample images show the results of this algorithm using Landsat 8 imagery over the Skala (Σκάλα), Greece.
+        The below sample images show the results of this algorithm using Landsat 8 imagery over Skala (Σκάλα), Greece.
 Skala is a small Greek town found on Greece's island of Kefalonia in western Greece.

 ![Alt text](https://i.imgur.com/QYxruGN.png)